 The microscopic structure of turbulent bubbly flows is discussed based upon some developments in metrology and signal processing.
-The findings may provide new information on the air-water flow structure and the turbulent eddies advecting the bubbles.
+The results may provide new information on the air-water flow structure and the turbulent eddies advecting the bubbles.
+However the interactions between entrained air bubbles and turbulence remain a key challenge for the 21st century researchers.